leoniemclaughlin7/Vincent-Van-Gogh/README.md

 ### Colours

 The colour palette for this Vincent Van Gogh website was derived from the hero image.
-The hero image is a painting of Vincent Van Gogh with some of his iconic paitinings in the background.
+The hero image is a painting of Vincent Van Gogh with some of his iconic paintings in the background.
 The main colours that were used where white, black and varying shades of blue.
 A colour gradient was created using [Coolors.](https://coolors.co/gradient-palette/0e3c45-7ed0df?number=7)

 <img src="assets/images/readme-images/coolors.png">